tailaiwang/tailaiwang/README.md

 # Hey! 👋

 I'm Tailai (he/him), a Computer Science and Business Administration Double Degree student at the University of Waterloo.
 I'm a software developer, sports & outdoors lover, and a sucker for hot cheetos.
-I'm currently searching for Winter 2021 (January-April) Internships in SWE or Data.
+I'm currently searching for Winter 2021 (January-April) Internships in SWE (Web or Data).
 I'd also be interested in hearing about any cool projects you have in mind!

 ### 🔭 I’m working on ...
 - Competing for the [JDCC Laurier](https://www.instagram.com/jdcclaurier/) Case Team as a Digital Strategy academic delegate 📚